The Facts About Obesity

 Contact Our Huntsville Weight Loss Clinic

-The bariatric surgeons and weight loss specialists at Alabama Surgical Associates can help you live life healthier and happier.
+The bariatric surgeon and weight loss specialists at Alabama Surgical Associates can help you live life healthier and happier.
 View our patient gallery to see before and after pictures and stories from actual patients.
 Contact us if you have any questions about obesity or call us at (256) 880-1977 if you are ready to schedule a consultation appointment.